Ethiopica/Demo/Demo/README.md

 ### JS Practical lesson

+How to run JS code

+Go to terminal

+- cd week1
+- ls -la
+- data_types.js
+- node data_types.js

+N.B: **use the console log() to print each variable to the console.**

+**use the typeof operator to check the type of each variable and print.**

 ### Version Control

 - Having diffrent versions of the same project with some updated contents or codes.